Spoiler alert: It depends on what you need in a website.

 WordPress certainly has more of a learning curve to start.
 It gives you the ability to handle a lot more backend features, such as hosting and plugin installation and maintenance.
 However, if you learn how to use these features, you’ll have a lot more power and ability to make your site exactly what you want it to be.

 In conclusion, if you want a longer-term site that will give you all the features you need, we recommend going with WordPress all the way.
 We hope this post helps you decide whether WordPress or Wix is best for your business!
+If you’re still unsure, feel free to read more about this on this blog post from our friends from Cart2Cart.

 How can we help with your website?